 Clients can choose one of a variety of annuity income options to create the income they need.
 The income option and frequency of payments (monthly, quarterly, semiannually, or annually) is set at contract issue and cannot be changed.
 The minimum annuity income payment amount is $250.
 Income payments must begin within one year of purchase.

-A one-time increase or decrease in payments based on an anticipated event.2
+A one-time increase or decrease in payments based on an anticipated event.

-After reaching age 59½, if clients elect to receive monthly annuity income payments, they may accelerate income payments and receive a lump-sum amount equal to three or six times the normal monthly payment (for qualified contracts, the entire payment acceleration period must be in the same tax year).
+After reaching age 591/2 the first contract year, if clients elect to receive monthly annuity income payments, they may accelerate income payments and receive a lump-sum amount equal to three or six times the normal monthly payment.
+Please note, for pretax (qualified) contracts, the entire payment acceleration period must be in the same tax year.

 The following chart assumes normal monthly payments are $1,000 and demonstrates how the Income Payment Acceleration feature works.